mwcoleman/nlp-morph-data-hallucination/README.md

 ### Data augmentation

-The contribution in this project is the development of an n-gram model data hallucination approach to augment low resource (<1000 inflection pairs) training data sets.
+The contribution of this project is the development of an n-gram model data hallucination approach to augment low resource (<1000 inflection pairs) datasets by replacing substrings with others common to the dataset.
 Average performance (accuracy) increased by ~2%.

-Sampling of sequences are without replacement from a categorical distribution utilising a markov model (over observed sequences in the original training data), where the probability of a replacement is conditioned on the preceding n-characters (i.e. ngram)
+Sampling of substring sequences is conducted without replacement from a categorical distribution, where the probability of a replacement is conditioned on the preceding n-characters (i.e. ngram)

 Replacement sequences can have the following flexible characterstics:
 - They can be k +/- m characters long, where k is the original sequence length, and m <= n